- Founder, Artistic Director – Human Rights Orchestra

-As a soloist, he premiered Carter’s Horn Concerto in Europe and performed Britten’s Serenade for Tenor, Horn and Strings with Ian Bostridge at the Orchestra of the Academy of Santa Cecilia.
-Other concerto engagements include Orchestra da Camera di Mantova, Philhamonie Baden-Baden, Orchestra Teatro Petruzzelli Bari, Hamburger Symphoniker, La Scala Theater Orchestra, Filarmonica Teatro La Fenice, Orchestra of Teatro Lirico in Cagliari.
+As soloist, Allegrini premiered Elliott Carter’s Horn Concerto in Europe and performed Britten’s Serenade for Tenor, Horn and Strings with Ian Bostridge and the Orchestra of the Academy of Santa Cecilia.
+Other concerto engagements have included Orchestra da Camera di Mantova, Philhamonie Baden-Baden, Orchestra Teatro Petruzzelli Bari, Hamburger Symphoniker, Orchestra della Scala, Filarmonica Teatro La Fenice and Orchestra of Teatro Lirico in Cagliari.
 For many years he has been the solo first horn of the Lucerne Festival Orchestra.

-Since 2004, Mr. Allegrini has been the solo principal horn of the Orchestra of the Academy of Santa Cecilia in Rome.
+Since 2004, Allegrini has been the solo principal horn of the Orchestra of the Academy of Santa Cecilia in Rome.
 In 2021 he was appointed as principal conductor of the Orchestra Sinfonica Abruzzese (L’Aquila).
 Allegrini is a professor at the Conservatorio della Svizzera italiana in Lugano.